pendulumswing/DNA-Viewer/readme.md

 ### Production Build
     npm run build
 Builds a production version and places the compiled assets in a **`dist`** directory at the root of the project.
 CSS, JS, and HTML are minified.
+Will also start a server and open a browser to view the new build.

-Build version can be tested by running a server with the **`dist`** directory.
-To do this, first install the server:
+At any time the build version can be tested by running a server within the **`dist`** directory.
+Type the following from within the **`dist`** directory:

-    npm install http-server -g

-Start the server with:

-    http-server
+    http-server -o

 ### Deploy to Now
     npm run deploy:production